2022–23 La Liga

-The 2022–23 La Liga, also known as La Liga Santander due to sponsorship reasons, is the 92nd season of La Liga, Spain's premier football competition.
-It commenced on 12 August 2022 and is scheduled to end on 4 June 2023.
+The 2022–23 La Liga, also known as La Liga Santander due to sponsorship reasons, was the 92nd season of La Liga, Spain's premier football competition.
+It commenced on 12 August 2022 and concluded on 4 June 2023.
+Real Madrid were the defending champions, having won their 35th title the previous season.

-Real Madrid are the defending champions, having won their 35th title the previous season.
+On 14 May, Barcelona were confirmed as champions with four matches to spare following a 4–2 away victory against Espanyol, clinching the club's 27th league title and first since the 2018–19 season.

 With the 2022 FIFA World Cup having commenced on 20 November, there was a mid-season hiatus in the league.
 The last round before the break was held from 8–10 November, with the league resuming on 29 December.
-This season is the first since 2012–13 to conclude in June.
+This season was the first since 2012–13 to conclude in June.

 Teams

 Promotion and relegation (pre-season)

-A total of twenty teams contest the league, including seventeen sides from the 2021–22 season and three promoted from the 2021–22 Segunda División.
-This includes the two top teams from the Segunda División, and the winners of the promotion play-offs.
+A total of twenty teams contested the league, including seventeen sides from the 2021–22 season and three promoted from the 2021–22 Segunda División.
+This included the two top teams from the Segunda División, and the winners of the promotion play-offs.